jordi-petit/lp-moogle-2018/README.md

 This part is meant to define all the types and functions you need.

-It also must define an `authors()` function that returns a string with the names or name of the authors of the assigment.
-This information is displayed in the home page.
-Simply modify this function to include *your* name(s)!
+It also must define an `authors()` function that returns a string with your name.
+This information is displayed in the home page of your web server and makes the project look very cool.

 ### Crawler part